What you will need to submit

 - SPIE partners with relevant scientific databases and indexes to enable researchers to easily find papers published in the Proceedings of SPIE.
 The databases that abstract and index these papers include Astrophysical Data System (ADS), Ei Compendex, CrossRef, Google Scholar, Inspec, Scopus, and Web of Science

-- More publication information available on the SPIE Digital Library
+- More publication information available in the SPIE Digital Library

 Questions?
-Contact the program coordinator listed in your spie.org account.
+Contact the SPIE staff coordinator listed in your spie.org account.

-For questions about your presentation, submitting an abstract post-deadline, or the meeting, contact your Conference Program Coordinator.
+For questions about the event, program, your presentation, and/or submitting an abstract, contact your conference program coordinator.

 For questions about submitting for, and publication on, the SPIE Digital Library, contact your proceedings coordinator.